Grudz/Arduino_C_and_Sensors/README.md

 # 1. Environment

 If possible, use ROS Melodic with Ubuntu 18.04 on one laptop and Unreal Engine 4.23 on another laptop that's running Windows.
 These laptops need to be connected to eachother via ethernet cable.
-If you are using a different version of ROS or Unreal Engine, that's not a deal breaker, but you may run into some issues.
-However, I will make note on where those issues might be and how to get around them.
+If you are using a different version of ROS or Unreal Engine, that's not a deal breaker, but you may run into some issues following these instructions.
+Refer to the [ROSIntegration GitHub](https://github.com/code-iai/ROSIntegration) for troubleshooting.

 # 2. Directories